cosmos/ibc/spec/app/ics-028-cross-chain-validation/data_structures.md

 [&uparrow; Back to Outline](#outline)

 - `ProviderPortId = "provider"` is the port ID the provider CCV module is expected to bind to.
+- `vscTimeout: uint64` is the maximum time duration between sending any `VSCPacket` to any consumer chain and receiving the corresponding `VSCMaturedPacket`, without timing out the consumer chain and consequently removing it.
 - `pendingConsumerAdditionProposals: [ConsumerAdditionProposal]` is a list of pending governance proposals to add new consumer chains.
 - `pendingConsumerRemovalProposals: [ConsumerRemovalProposal]` is a list of pending governance proposals to remove existing consumer chains.
   Both lists of pending governance proposals expose the following interface: